Have you ever had to intentionally move forward in faith? I sure have.

-Have you ever felt like moving forward in faith through a certain circumstance seemed impossible?
+Have you ever had a similar experience?
+Have you ever felt like moving forward through a certain circumstance seemed impossible?
 When fear’s grip held on so tightly that it left you feeling frozen?

 Maybe you are experiencing some of these feelings now.

-While there is no one perfect strategy in this struggle against fear, there are some biblical principles that we can exercise to help give us the strength to move forward in faith.
+There is no one perfect strategy in our battle against fear.
+However, there are some biblical principles that we can exercise to help us in this fight.

-Jesus is sitting at the right hand of the Father and He lives to intercede for us (Hebrews 7:25).
+Jesus is sitting at the right hand of the Father and He lives to intercede for us.
 He has given us full access to the very throne of God.
 So, let’s not forget to run to Him.
 Run into His presence.
 We can rely on His grace to sustain and carry us through our fears.

 in everything give thanks; for this is God’s will for you in Christ Jesus.
 1 Thessalonians 5:18

 Giving thanks and praise is something we should practice daily.
-That way, when the storms and trials come we have already developed gratitude as our habitude.
+That way, when the storms and trials come we have already cultivated gratitude as our habitude.

 You shall remember that you were a slave in the land of Egypt, and the Lord your God brought you out of there by a mighty hand and by an outstretched arm Deuteronomy 5:15

 Remember the goodness of God.
-Reminding ourselves of all the ways God has been faithful gives us the power to move forward.
+Don’t forget all the ways that God has been faithful.

 This was Israel’s problem.
 We read in Judges 2:10 that it only took one generation of God’s people to forget Him.
 They failed to remember all the miracles He performed and all the ways He faithfully led them out of Egypt and into the promised land.
-This caused them to abandon God.
+This caused them to abandon God and keep them from moving forward in faith.
 Remembering how God has been good to us in the past helps us to move forward in our faith.

 God’s Word is our greatest weapon against fear.
 His promises are unchanging and unfailing.
 God’s Word is more powerful than any thought, fear, principality, or power that comes against us.

 Therefore, the most powerful way we can cast out fear is to expose it to the light of God’s Word.
 The Bible is full of God’s promises!
 If you are struggling with a particular fear or anxious thought find a promise from God that speaks directly to that fear.
-Memorize it.
-Declare it.
+Memorize it!
+Declare it!
+Believe it!